FlorianLB/JediAtoumBundle/README.md

 ## Web test case

-You can create easily a kernel environment:
+You can create easily a kernel environment :

 ``` php
 <?php